 Ed meets Nina and his heart breaks.
 She's small and sweet, and has no idea that her father is a monster.
 He can't believe the military is letting a man like Tucker raise a child, but then again if Mustang's any indication they don't even flinch at what Tucker's done.

-"She's so small," Ed says down the line at a public payphone, and he clenches the cord too tight in his flesh fist, "She's only four - were we ever that small?
+"She's so small," Ed says down the line at a public payphone, and he clenches the cord too tight in his flesh fist, "She's only five - were we ever that small?
 That's a dumb question, of course we were.
 I just - Al, this place is terrible.
 The people are terrible," and he sucks in a too harsh breath, squeezes his eyes shut.
 His brother can't cry, so he won't.
 He won't.

 "Brother, come home," Al says, his voice rattling around inside the armor.
 "I don't want you around these people.
 It doesn't sound safe."